simudream/konfig/blank/logic/base/README.md

-The base class of logic layer.

-There are two languages where base classes are implemented: Python and Ruby.
+The base classes of logic layer.
+They are implemented in 2 languages: Python and Ruby.